Shariffintech/shariffintech.github.io/_posts/2023-10-23-discussing-the-significance-of-education-technology-in-the-modern-education-environment.md

 It took me awhile to write this essay but after reading Paul Graham’s  “How to Write Usefully” essay, I felt more at ease when I read the statement: *Mistakes seem to lose courage in the face of an enemy with unlimited resources.* so I started to document my journey.

 As always here are some [vibes](https://soundcloud.com/aprtmentlife/parisaprtmentlife?in=s-designs-1/sets/i-got-one-for-yall/) for the road, stay tuned for my next post!

+Check out official [`Meet The Requirements`](https://meet-the-requirements.printify.me/product/3115891/overwhelmed-and-undertaught) merch to support this blog and own some swag.